Soundscapes by Sonic Minds await, hidden in The Fields

 A sound installation to cleanse Baan Bardo

-Sonic Mind’s sound work for Baan Bardo is an interpretation of the state between one realm and another, one cycle and the next.
+Sonic Mind’s sound work for Baan Bardo takes the idea of the Bardo, the intermediary state between one realm and another, one cycle and the next.
 Accentuating the venue’s kinetic maze, the sound installation challenges our perceptions of space, time and our place within them.
-The piece merges samples from spaces of transition spanning temples to train stations, including readings from Black Turtle's Harry Einhorn and sonic references to the efforts of meditation.
+The piece draws from readings of the Tibetan Book of the Dead by Dhyana’s Harry Einhorn, along with samples from spaces of transition—Hua Lamphong temple and the nearby train station.
+The music aims to comfort yet encourage our journey through a metaphysical Bardo.

 Choomchon Sound: Voices gather in the Ancestral Forest